-the attachment is a pre-installed attachment file.
-Right-click on the face of your model where you want to attach this attachment.
-You can move it afterwards.
+The attachments are pre-installed attachment files (Artex and SAM).
+Right-click on the area of your model to which you want to attach one of these attachments.
+You can then move it.

 5.9.3 New Stop

 Stops provide a contact surface for the tray on the jaw.
 They ensure even distribution of the impression material by maintaining the intended distance between the jaw and the impression tray.
 The edges of the stop are rounded so that no painful pressure is exerted on the patient's gingiva.